njordhov/droidbox/README.md

 ## Create VM Instance

-To build a new sandbox development environment, from the root of this project, execute:
+From the root of this project, execute:

     lein run

-This will download Ubuntu (if required), install it on a new instance, then start the instance.
-This may take some time.
+This will install a canonical VM environment for Android development.
+Expect it to take a while.
+If the run fails (possibly due to network problems) then start it again.

-### Alternative Manual Run *
+#### Alternative Manual Run *

 Open a repl for this project: